dvdsk/site/public/content/posts/secure_nfsv4.md

 ## Testing the mount
 Now you need to log in as Kerberos user using `kinit`.

+I have ran into an issue where I get invalid password when trying `kinit`.
+Running `sudo kadmin -p david/admin -q change_password <local username>` to set the password again seems to resolve that.

 Then simply mount the shared directory via:
 ```
 $CLIENT: sudo mount asgard:/srv /mnt